Proposal for a Course to Fulfill a General Education Requirement

-Submissions to the Undergraduate Council should be delivered via e-mail.
-Submit the proposal via e-mail as a Word, Rich Text File (RTF), or PDF document to Elizabeth Taylor at firstname.lastname@example.org.
-If you have questions, contact Elizabeth Taylor via e-mail or by phone at 412-624-2036.
+Submissions to the Undergraduate Council should be delivered via Curriculog.
+Word, Rich Text File (RTF), or PDF documents in support of the proposal can be uploaded and attached to the proposal.
+If you have questions, contact Elizabeth Taylor via e-mail at email@example.com or by phone at 412-624-2036.

-Please indicate the requirement(s) for which this course is to be considered on the cover page.
+Please indicate the requirement(s) for which this course is to be considered on proposal form.
+Note that a single course may meet no more than three General Education Requirements.

 - a detailed explanation on why the course should satisfy the specific requirement(s) for which it is being submitted; and